Histopathology Multi-modal Embedding for Pathology Composed Retrieval: Methods

 \textbf{Multi-Image to Text Retrieval $(q^i, q^i, ...) \to c^t$:} This task measures a model's ability from multiple images to retrieve a single, corresponding caption.
 We extract from Bookset~\cite{gamper2021multiple}, which provides multi-image with a single caption.

 \textbf{Image-Text to Image Retrieval $(q^i, q^t) \to c^i$:} This task tests fine-grained compositional reasoning.
-We use GPT-5 to analyze diagnostic reports from the multi-image set in Bookset~\cite{gamper2021multiple} and generate relational text (e.g., "a magnified view of the atypia...").
-This creates a query (source image + relational text) to retrieve the correct target image.
+Instead of generating new content, we utilize GPT-5 strictly to parse the original expert diagnostic texts from the multi-image set in Bookset~\cite{gamper2021multiple} and extract existing relational clauses (e.g., "a magnified view of the atypia...").
+This creates a query (source image + relational text) to retrieve the correct target image while preserving absolute clinical fidelity.

 \textbf{Image-Text to Text Retrieval $(q^i, q^t) \to c^t$:} This task reframes Visual Question Answering (VQA) to simulate pathologist inquiry and we extract from Quilt-VQA~\cite{seyfioglu2024quilt} and Quilt-VQA-RED~\cite{seyfioglu2024quilt}.
-To prevent models from ``cheating'' by exploiting lexical overlap between questions and answers, we use GPT-5 to rephrase the answer, forcing the model to ground its reasoning in the visual evidence.
+To prevent models from ``cheating'' by exploiting lexical overlap between questions and answers, we apply GPT-5 purely as a linguistic formatter to restructure the phrasing of the answer.
+This ensures the underlying clinical semantics remain unaltered while forcing the model to genuinely ground its reasoning in the visual evidence.

 \textbf{Video-to-Text Retrieval $q^v \to c^t$}: This task is extracted from VideoPath dataset~\cite{vuong2025videopath}.
 The model should retrieve a text diagnostic description with a video query, testing the fusion of spatio-temporal features.